-I will be receiving an MS in Computer Science from UC Berkeley in May 2019 and intend to start a teaching-track faculty job in Fall 2019.
-Some of my friends and students were curious as to how I got here, so I want to share most of my application and interview materials.
+I will be receiving an MS in Computer Science from UC Berkeley in May 2019 and teaching in the Paul G. Allen School of Computer Science & Engineering at the University of Washington in Fall 2019.
+Some of my friends and students were curious as to how I got here, so I wanted to talk a bit about the process and share my application and interview materials.
 These materials are all dated 2018.

 I am very lucky to have had the opportunity to lecture for CS courses twice during my undergraduate career, though I believe you can do just as much (if not more) great work as a TA.
 What is important is that your application materials make clear your teaching experience and views.
 (And don’t just say nice things about teaching—it’s about what you can bring to the hiring institution, and what differentiates you from other candidates.)

 My feeling is that strong recommendation letters and a proven teaching record are the most important attriutes for getting your foot in the door.
 A strong set of application materials sets up a first impression about your teaching values (and whether those values align with the hiring institution).
 When I was preparing my materials, I chose to emphasize strategies for teaching at scale since it was the thread that tied together all of my work and matched with the institutions that truly interested me.
 There were some institutions where this wasn’t such a good fit, and it didn’t take too long for them and for me to figure this out.

 The teaching job talk is one of the most important events during the interview.
 Unlike tenure-track positions which tend to follow a more standardized research talk format, many schools put their own twist on the teaching job talk so I mixed and matched presentations to prepare a customized talk for each institution, reusing materials where possible.